richard534/Duck-Billed-Datapus-Blog/README.md

-# React-Static - Basic Example

-This example is the most basic version of react-static available.
-It includes:
-- Babel
-- CSS imports
-- Image imports
-- File imports
-- Automatic Routing

-To get started, run `react-static create` and use the `basic` template.
+# Duck Billed Datapus Blog

+This is the code repository for my personal programming blog - Duck Billed Datapus.